Dear future self,

 Future self, my intention is to bolster you with all the support and love you will need for the next chapter of your life.
 I hope you feel like you've weathered the storm in ways you didn't think possible, and are surprising those around you with the limitless nature of your compassion.

 Dr. Marion Piper is a feeling, thinking human, currently navigating life back in Melbourne, Australia, after living abroad.
-She is cautiously optimistic about 2018.
-You can connect with her on instagram at @mepiper or at marionepiper.com.
+You can connect with her on Instagram at @mepiper or at marionepiper.com.

 Welcome to Holstee